-To provide students with a safe, caring environment free from discrimination from staff and other students.
+To provide boarders with a safe, caring environment free from discrimination from staff, boarders, whanau and guests of the hostel.

-- Every boarder is treated with respect and dignity. - Every boarder is given positive guidance promoting appropriate behaviour, having regard to the boarder's stage of development. - Every boarder is given positive guidance by the use of praise and encouragement and the avoidance of blame, harsh language and belittling or degrading responses. - Boarders being given direction and guidance are not subjected to any form of discrimination (including favouritism or antipathy), physical ill-treatment, solitary confinement, or deprivation of food, drink, warmth, shelter, privacy or protection. - Physical restraint of a boarder is used only in circumstances where student or staff safety is at risk. - Staff are required to report to the Manager any concerns regarding student welfare, or out of character behaviour via onBoard, and/or in fortnightly staff meetings.
-Concerns of a serious nature where student safety is at risk must be reported to the Manager immediately.
-The Manager may, at their discretion, inform other appropriate parties. - Students wishing to pursue a complaint may access the complaints procedure located in the hostel office.
+- Every boarder is treated with respect and dignity. - Every boarder is given positive guidance promoting appropriate behaviour, having regard to the boarder's stage of development. - Every boarder is given positive guidance by the use of praise and encouragement and the avoidance of blame, harsh language and belittling or degrading responses. - Boarders being given direction and guidance are not subjected to any form of discrimination (including favouritism or antipathy), physical ill-treatment, solitary confinement, or deprivation of food, drink, warmth, shelter, privacy or protection. - Physical restraint is defined as "use physical force to prevent, restrict, or subdue the movement of a boarder's body or part of the boarder's body against the boarder's will".
+Physical restraint of a boarder is used only in circumstances where a boarder, staff or another person's safety is at risk and there is reason to believe there is no other option available in the circumstances to prevent harm.
+Physical restraint must be reasonable and proportionate in the circumstances. - Staff are required to report to the Manager any concerns regarding a boarders welfare, or out of character behaviour via Duty Log, onBoard, and/or in fortnightly staff meetings.
+Concerns of a serious nature where a boarder's safety is at risk must be reported to the Manager immediately.
+The Manager may, at their discretion, inform other appropriate parties. - Boarders wishing to pursue a complaint may access the complaints procedure located in the hostel office.